Halliburton posts Q3 profit as drilling rebounds, eyes jump in customer spending | Headlines

 Houston-based Halliburton posted adjusted net income attributable to the company of $248 million, or 28 cents per share, in the three months ended Sept.
 30, up from the $100 million or 11 cents per share reported a year earlier.
 Its third-quarter profit was in line with analysts' estimates, while revenue of $3.86 billion was slightly under consensus expectations of $3.912 billion, according to Refinitiv IBES.

 The company had previously guided down its third-quarter expectations due to Hurricane Ida, which caused unexpected downtime in the U.S. Gulf of Mexico.
-Halliburton's shares were down about 2% in early trading at $25.48.
-They are up 37.6% year-to-date, trailing gains seen in oil prices.
+Halliburton's shares were up 1.2% midday at $26.32, after falling more than 2% in morning activity.
+They are up 39% year-to-date, trailing gains seen in oil prices.

 Halliburton, a leading provider of hydraulic fracturing services to the U.S. market, is the first major oilfield services firm to report its third-quarter earnings.
 Rivals Baker Hughes and Schlumberger will report later this week.
 Oilfield firms should be supported by the jump in activity, as the number of active U.S. hydraulic fracturing fleets climbed to 263 in early October, up from around 100 a year ago, according to data from Primary Vision.